AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 similarity, but floating point number specific functions (e.g., ``sqrt``, ``sin``, etc.) are not supported in ``IParser``.
 In addition to ``/`` whose result truncates towards zero, the integer parser also supports ``//`` whose result truncates towards negative infinity.
+Single quotes ``'`` are allowed as a separator for :cpp:`IParser` numbers just like C++ integer literals.
+Additionally, a floating point like number with a positive exponent may be accepted as an integer if it is reasonable to do so.
+For example, it's okay to have ``1.234e3``, but ``1.234e2`` is an error.

 .. _sec:basics:initialize: